ViktorLiang/MGDAN/README.md

 * Pytorch-1.0.1
 * cuda-10.1
 * Deformable convolution from https://github.com/chengdazhi/Deformable-Convolution-V2-PyTorch/tree/pytorch_1.0.0

-A deformable convolution zip file(from https://github.com/chengdazhi/Deformable-Convolution-V2-PyTorch/tree/pytorch_1.0.0) has been provided in 'utils/ops/Deformable-Convolution-V2-PyTorch-master.zip'.
-Uncompress and build with 'sh make.sh', then rename the folder to 'dcn'.
+A deformable convolution models in zip file from aforementioned link has been provided in 'utils/ops/Deformable-Convolution-V2-PyTorch-master.zip'.
+Uncompress and build with 'sh make.sh', then rename the folder name to 'dcn'.

 ## Dataset